Claywatkins8/App-Tracker/README.md

 ### Company Show Page

-This page will show the user every application they have submited to the selected company.
+This page will show the user every application they have submitted to the selected company.
 The clickable application list will show the job title as well as the date applied.
 When a user clicks one of the job titles, the will be directed to the application show page.

 <img src="WireFrames/Application Tracker - Company Show Page.png">

 ### All Applications Show Page

 Users will be able to access this page at any time from the header.
-This will display a list of all companies that the user has applied to with a sub - list showing all jobs applied to at that company.
+This will display a list of all companies that the user has applied to with a sub-list showing all jobs applied to at that company.

 <img src="WireFrames/Application Tracker - All Applications Show Page.png">